Utility firm Extra Energy - which supplies electricity and gas to 108,000 households UK-wide - has ceased trading, Ofcom has said.

 The firm is the second largest energy company to go out of business after GB Energy two years ago.

 Consumer groups welcomed the new proposals.
 Alex Neill, Which? managing director of home products and services, said: “Measures to ensure suppliers are fit to enter the market and provide good levels of customer service are a positive step.
-Customers deserve to get an excellent quality of service and more must be done to encourage improved standards across the board.
+Customers deserve to get an excellent quality of service and more must be done to encourage improved standards.”

-The regulator said customers of the defunct supplier, which also had 21,000 business clients, would be transferred to a new operator.
+The regulator said customers would be transferred to a new operator.

-Philippa Pickford, interim director for future retail markets at the watchdog, said: “If you are an Extra Energy customer, under our safety net, we will make sure your energy supplies are secure.
-We will also ensure that domestic customers’ credit balances are protected.”
+Philippa Pickford, Ofgem’s interim director for future retail markets, said: “If you are an Extra Energy customer, under our safety net, we will make sure your energy supplies are secure.”